Use this self-certification form to confirm to your employer that you have been off sick for less than 8 days.

 What is a self-certification form?

 A self-certification form is a document that certifies that you have been sick.
-Unlike a fit note, which is provided by a medical professional, a self-certification form is completed by the employee that was sick.
+Unlike a fit note, which is provided by a medical professional, a self-certification form is completed by you when you are/were sick.
+For more information, read Fit notes.

 When should I use a self-certification form?